wp-plugins/backwpup/readme.txt

 * wp-maintenance-mode
 * WordPress .maintenance file

-if your Blog do not come back from Maintenance Mode switch back from Maintenance Mode by changing the Plugin options or delete the <i>.maintenance</i> file in Blog root folder.
+If your site does not come back from Maintenance Mode, switch back from Maintenance Mode by changing the Plugin options or delete the <i>.maintenance</i> file in the install's root folder.

 = Restore a Blog Database =
-Copy the <i>DBName</i>.sql in the root folder of the Blog and go to the tools tab in the Plugin.
+Copy the <i>DBName</i>.sql in the root folder of the site and go to the tools tab in the Plugin.
-You can use PHPMyAdmin also.
+You can also use PHPMyAdmin.

-= Abnormal Script aborts =
+= Abnormal Script Cancellations =
-Webserver normally abort Scrips that works longer then 300s.
+Webserver normally aborts scripts that works longer then 300s.
-PHP normally abort Script that works longer then 30s but the Plugin try too switch off the abortion.
+PHP normally aborts scripts that works longer then 30s but the plugin will try to keep this from happening.

 = Memory usage =
-* The Plugin is coded to use low memory
+* The plugin is coded to use low memory
-* The Plugin will try to increase Memory automatically if needed
+* The plugin will try to increase memory automatically if needed
-* PCLZIP lib need 8MB free Memory for zipping
+* PCLZIP lib needs 8MB free memory for zipping
-* Mail a archive need many Memory
+* Emailing an archive needs a lot of memory

-= Mail archives =
+= Email archives =
-I have build in many options to Optimize the Mailing but the mailing lib uses high Memory.
+I have built in many options to optimize email archives, but the mailing library uses a lot of memory.
-Place mail only little archives
+You should only send small archives via email.

 = FTP Warnings =
-Please deactivate Pasive Mode and try it again.
+Please deactivate passive mode and try it again.

-= Disabe some destionations for Backups =
+= Disable some destinations for backups =
-You can set in wp-config.php the following:
+You can set the following in wp-config.php:
-<i>define('BACKWPUP_DESTS', 'S3,RSC,FTP,DROPBOX');</i>
+<i>define('BACKWPUP_DESTS','S3,RSC,FTP,DROPBOX,MSAZURE');</i>
-all listed destinations are allowed than.
+all listed destinations are then disabled.
 Destinations are:
-* MAIL = mail (can't excluded)
+* MAIL = mail (can't disable)
-* DIR = Directory (can't excluded)
+* DIR = Directory (can't disable)
 * S3 = Amazon S3
 * RSC = RackSpaceCloud
 * FTP = FTP Server
-* DROPBOX = Dropbox
+* DROPBOX = DropBox
 * MSAZURE = Microsoft Azure (Blob)

 == Screenshots ==